United States Deaf Swimming

 USA Deaf Swimming supports swimming among the deaf community and forms America's Deaf Swim Team to represent the United States at international competitions like the Deaflympics and World Deaf Swimming Championships.
 Your gifts make the dreams of these elite deaf athletes possible for them.
 They are dependent upon donations from individuals and organizations to enable us to represent the USA in international competitions and support swimming among the deaf community.

-Our swimmers come from all over the United States and range in age from 14 to 26.
+Our swimmers come from all over the United States and normally range in age from 14 to 26.
 They are all members of USA-Swimming, USADS, and the USA Deaf Sports Federation (USADSF).
 The USADSF, although an affiliate of the US Olympic Committee (USOC), is not a USOC-funded entity.
 Able-bodied and Paralympics national team athletes receive training and travel funds, but Deaf swimmers do not.
 For that reason, Team USA must raise ~$120,000 per competition; $6,000 per athlete for training, travel and accommodation expenses for international competition.
 Team USA depends upon YOUR SUPPORT!

 Team USA's recent accomplishments include: